enterprisemodules/wls_profile/documentation/source/node.md

-This is a highly customizable Puppet profile class to define an WebLogic node.
-In it's core just adding:
+This is a highly customizable Puppet profile class to define a WebLogic node.
+At its core just adding:

 ```
 contain wls_profile::node
 ```

-Is enough to get an WebLogic 12.2.1.3. installed, fetch the domain definition from the Admin Server and start the node manager.
+Is enough to get a WebLogic 12.2.1.3.
+Installed, fetch the domain definition from the Admin Server and start the node manager.

 But sometimes you have specific uses cases that are not handled well by the standard classes.
 This profile class allows you to add your own code to the execution.

 ## Stages

-Defining and starting an WebLogic Admin Server on you system goes through several stages(These are not puppet stages):
+Defining and starting a WebLogic Admin Server on your system goes through several stages(These are not puppet stages):

 - [`weblogic`](./weblogic.html)     Setup the OS and install the WebLogic software
 - [`copy_domain`](./copy_domain.html)   Copy the packed domain from the AdminServer and start the Nodemanager